 Because of increasing coughing attacks in the evenings and at night, as well as restlessness at night, the child has only slept a little for the past week, as has his mother.

 In the evening, the boy receives an initial oral anthroposophic homeopathic medication and a chest compress with yarrow (Millefolium), butterbur (Petasites officinalis) and lemon (because of the fever).
 Duration about 45 minutes At 9.30 pm, child and mother are sleeping deeply, each in their own bed, facing each other.
 The boy breathes regularly and without strain, he moans sometimes in his sleep, once a violent cough-attack occurs.
 The doctor’s visit around midnight is not noticed by either of them.
-In the morning his temperature is 37.8°C (100.04°F).
-The boy eats some porridge, so his spirits are reviving.
+In the morning the boy's temperature is 37.8°C (100.04°F).
+He eats some porridge, so his spirits are reviving.
 With the compress and its aftereffect, a turning point has occurred and thorough treatment has begun.

 Being able to sleep means that his vegetative forces no longer have to consume themselves in vain, thus paving the way for local recovery and regeneration.

 Subsequently, anthroposophic medical treatment is intensified and expanded according to medical experience, the daily appearance of the child and his individual constitution.
 Over eight days the boy is still quite ill, at night he needs oxygen.
 His temperature drops in a wave pattern.
-The described yarrow lung compress is continued over 3½ days = 4 times, without lemon on the 4th day.
+The yarrow lung compress is continued over 3½ days = 4 times, without lemon on the 4th day.
 After 14 days the small patient can be discharged.